Skip to main content

 Step-by-Step Solution

-2. Make sure it covers everything the Consumer Financial Protection Bureau (CFPB) requires, like negative amortization, interest-only payments, step payments, balloon payments, or seasonal payments.
+2. Confirm it covers all CFPB-required disclosures, like negative amortization, interest-only payments, step payments, balloon payments, or seasonal payments.
+These can dramatically change what you owe.

 If This Didn't Work

-• Check out the U.S. Securities and Exchange Commission (SEC) website.
-They've got great guides on what to expect in financial disclosures.
+• Check out materials from the U.S. Securities and Exchange Commission (SEC) or CFPB.
+They’ve got guides for all kinds of financial products.

 Prevention Tips